-The Library provides access to millions of resources you can share with your students by linking or embedding in Blackboard, or by providing pedagogically relevant selections under the doctrine of Fair Use, the TEACH Act, or the terms of open licenses.
+The Library provides access to millions of resources you can share with your students by linking or embedding in Canvas, or by providing pedagogically relevant selections under the doctrine of Fair Use, the TEACH Act, or the terms of open licenses.
 For more information about copyright compliance, see our Copyright Resources guide.

 Place textbooks, articles, and other course materials on reserve at the Circulation Desk.
 Learn more about course reserves.

 Order Books & AV Materials

 Recommend books, DVDs, and CDs for the Library's permanent collection to support your curriculum.

 Barber Library provides access to over 100 scholarly article databases that cover every subject taught at COCC.
 See the full list at A-Z Databases.

 The Library's streaming video databases provide thousands of educational videos, documentaries, classic films, and more.
 Show them in class or embed the videos in Blackboard for your students to view anytime, anywhere.

 Open Educational Resources (OER)